ghshen1/ghshen1.github.io/_pages/about.md

 I am currently an Assistant Professor at the [Department of Applied Mathematics](https://www.polyu.edu.hk/ama/) of [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
 My research interests lie in statistical machine learning and nonparametric statistics, focusing on the foundations of deep learning, including generalization, approximation, and optimization.
 I have recently also been interested in the theory and application of deep reinforcement learning.

-An opening PhD position for the 2026 Fall is available.
-[A Brochure with detailed information can be downloaded here](http://ghshen1.github.io/files/PhDRecruitment.pdf).
-Please have a look at the brochure and feel free to email your CV and transcript to me if you are interested in my research.
+[A Brochure with detailed information can be downloaded here for PhD applications.](http://ghshen1.github.io/files/PhDRecruitment.pdf) Please have a look at the brochure and feel free to email your **CV and transcript** to me if you are interested in my research.